 Constructive Feedback from those you lead

 Those you lead see you differently than everyone else.
 They see your flaws and strengths as a leader from a follower perspective.
 In many cases, you are not the first leader they have had and you probably won’t be the last leader they will have.
-They have seen how the previous leader handled situations, and they now see how you are leading.
+They have seen how the previous leader handled situations, and they now see how you lead.
 They can recognize the good and the bad of how you lead.

 Constructive Feedback from those that lead with you

 The people you lead with are often on the same level as you which makes their feedback very valuable.
 You probably find yourself in a lot of meetings with these same-level leaders.
 They see how you lead amongst your peers and can see how you run and participate in meetings.
 They also see how you interact with others from the perspective of another leader.

-Feedback from your leaders
+Constructive Feedback from your leaders

-When you lead, your leader can give you the type of feedback that comes in the form of guidance.
+When you lead, your leader can give you constructive feedback that comes in the form of guidance.
 Because they are your leader, they have most likely been in your situation before.
 In many cases, your leader has done similar things as you.
 They also probably have experience in similar challenges as those you face.

-Feedback from your customers
+Constructive Feedback from your customers

 Every leader has customers.
-Some of those customers include stock holders, community citizens, people that will purchase your product, etc. Whether or not you are successful as a leader has a lot to do with how you treat your customers and whether or not they are satisfied.
+Some of those customers include stock holders, community citizens, people that purchase your product, etc. Whether or not you are successful as a leader has a lot to do with how you treat your customers and whether or not they are satisfied.

 As a leader, you are not perfect and you probably have many weaknesses.
-By asking for feedback regularly, you can find out what others see as your weaknesses.
-You can actively work to fix them and change so that you can be better.
+By asking for constructive feedback regularly, you can find out what others see as your weaknesses.
+You can actively work to fix them and change so you can be better.